IAS-Uni-Siegen/poster_template/README.md

 1. Copy the files in this repository (or clone the repository)

-1. In `poster.tex`, set up your paper size, column layout, and scale the content as necessary
+1. In `generic-poster.tex`, set up your paper size, column layout, and scale the content as necessary

-1. Edit the content in `poster.tex` as necessary.
+1. Edit the content in `generic-poster.tex` as necessary.

+1. If you use Windows, use VSCode to build your project and make sure that automatic dependency installation for MiKTeX is turned on.

-1. Run `make` to build your poster
+1. If you use Unix, use `make` to build your project.

+1. You can also use following command to manually build your project - `latexmk -pdflatex='pdflatex -interaction nonstopmode' -pdf {your_poster.tex}`

+## Makefile Info

+* Makefile by default has target `main` which builds `generic-poster.tex` but additional targets are also available.

+* `clean` : Deletes all the output files including `.pdf` and `.log` files

+* `check_dependencies` : If you are on linux machine, checks for dependencies

+* `generic-poster.pdf` : Builds `generic-poster.tex`

+* `first-poster.pdf` : Builds `first-poster.tex`

-## FAQ
+## Folder Organization

-See the [FAQ] in the Wiki for answers to frequently asked questions such as how to add an institution logo to the poster.
+* `assets` : Contains all the design asset files used for the poster

+* `fig` : Contains all the figure files used for the poster

+* `examples` : Contains example posters

 ## Themes